washwash/django-feedo/README.md

 For example, `https://rss.nytimes.com/services/xml/rss/nyt/Technology.xml`
 Everyone loves technology, right?
 1000000 Users are able to subscribe on NYT and that means there are only 1 Feed (NYT RSS) and 1000000 Subs for the different Users!
 User can delete Sub, but not Feed.
-Also, we can use Subscription model more widely.
+Also, we can use Subscription model more widely and don't touch Feed.

 Posts allow User to read the news.
 User can leave a `comment` or mark Post as `favourite`.
-User can see All, `New` and Favourites posts in the different lists.
+User can see All, `New` and Favourites posts in different lists.
 Post gets a `read` mark if user goes to the post page in Feedo (detail view).
 If User adds a subscription to existing feed, all old posts will appear immediately and will be marked as read.